Reefer Madness (musical): Act II

 Mae decides the only way to find inner peace is to turn herself in and save Jimmy from the electric chair.
-Jack tries to bring Mae back to her senses in his usual fashion - by giving her a smoke.
+Jack tries to bring Mae back to her senses in his usual fashion – by giving her a smoke.
 Mae stubs it out.
 An angry Jack slaps her for wasting "half a jay of good mootah".
 Mae reacts with cold fury and picks up a hoe from the victory garden.
-Frightened by Mae's intensity, Jack tries to shoot her - alas, he expended all his bullets on Ralph!
+Frightened by Mae's intensity, Jack tries to shoot her – alas, he expended all his bullets on Ralph!
 Mae sings as she slashes Jack with the garden hoe, avenging the deaths of Sally, Ralph, Mary, and every other poor kid Jack has ever hooked on marijuana ("The Stuff" reprise).
 Fountains of blood spray over the stage.
 Finally, Mae runs off to save Jimmy.

 Meanwhile, in an execution chamber, Jimmy walks the last mile and is strapped into the electric chair.
 Just as the Switch-Puller (played by Ralph) prepares to fry Jimmy, he is interrupted by a second visit from Jesus and his backup angels!
 They sing and dance ("Listen to Jesus, Jimmy" reprise).
 Jimmy's immense relief is short-lived.
 It turns out Jesus has only come to gloat and watch the execution.
-Jimmy prepares to meet his fate - when a second interruption occurs.
+Jimmy prepares to meet his fate – when a second interruption occurs.

-This time it is Mae, who has obtained a presidential pardon.
+This time it is Mae who has obtained a presidential pardon.
 President FDR (played by the Lecturer) orders Jimmy to warn other children to beware the dangers of reefer.
 The President promises Jimmy plenty of help getting the message out.
 The government will use the power of radio, the papers of William Randolph Hearst, and powerful iconography: Uncle Sam, George Washington, and Lady Liberty (played by Ralph, Jack and Sally respectively).
-This Patriotic Trio joins the group in a rousing production number, chock-full of American iconography ("Tell 'Em the Truth").
+That Patriotic Trio joins the group in a rousing production number, chock-full of American iconography ("Tell 'Em the Truth").
 During the song, Jimmy leads the townspeople back to the Reefer Den and builds a gigantic bonfire to immolate bales of marijuana and other "dangerous items".
 Mary appears dressed as an angel, freed from Hell by Jimmy's heroic destruction of property, and ascends to heaven while vowing to wait in Heaven for Jimmy until his death.
 The crowd sings: